 A recognised reporting service approved by the Attorney General immediately before the date on which these regulations commenced is taken to have been approved as a person entitled to receive searchable information on that date.

+6 On the date at which this compilation was prepared, the Attorney General Regulations Amendment (Transcript Fees) Regulations 2018 Pt.
+4 had not come into operation.
+It reads as follows:

+Part 4 — District Court (Fees) Regulations 2002 amended

+7. Regulations amended

+This Part amends the District Court (Fees) Regulations 2002.

+8. Schedule 1 amended

+Delete Schedule 1 item 16 and insert: